wp-plugins/transifex-live-integration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transifex Live Integration plugin is a new, innovative way to localize your Wordpress website or blog.
-It eliminates the hassle of extracting phrases from your code for translation, dealing with system integrations, or waiting for the next deployment to take translations live.
+Transifex Live Integration plugin is a new, innovative way to localize your WordPress website or blog.

 == Description ==